MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

 ## Change the default data group

-1. Sign in to the Power Platform admin center as a [global admin](/microsoft-365/admin/add-users/about-admin-roles).
+1.Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) as a [global admin](/microsoft-365/admin/add-users/about-admin-roles).

-2. From the list of data policies, select an environment, and then select **Edit Policy**.
+1. From the list of data policies, select an environment, and then select **Edit Policy**.
 If you have a long list of policies, use the **Search** box to find specific environments.

    > [!div class="mx-imgBorder"]
    > ![Edit a data policy.](media/dlp-edit-policy.png "Edit a data policy")